 So without further ado, here are the top 40, yes 40, ways to help any homebrewer improve upon their craft.
 And for those of you just getting started, consider this article a giant life hack into the wonderful world of homebrewing.
 [A little disclaimer: By no means is this list the end-all be-all of tips to becoming a brew god, nor is tip # 15 necessarily better than tip # 20, so please don’t get irked that ‘Always use Glass Carboys instead of Plastic Ale Pails’ or ‘Kegging is Better than Bottling’ didn’t make the list.]
 Alright, so without further-further ado…

 1. Sanitation.
-Sanitation is first on the list for the same reason it’s stressed up front by almost every ‘how to homebrew’ book you’ve ever read; it’s so fundamental to good, consistent, beer that it should really just fall under the assumed/self-evident/axiom category of homebrewing.
+Sanitation is first on the list for the same reason it’s stressed up front by almost every ‘how to homebrew’ book out there; it’s so fundamental to good, consistent, beer that it should really just fall under the assumed/self-evident/axiom category of homebrewing.
 Some might not appreciate how vital sanitation is when it comes to brewing until they brew their first ‘sweaty gym sock’ ale and have to watch all their hard work, time, and money literally go down the drain.
-There are a few sanitizers homebrewers prefer, perhaps the most popular being Star San of its versatility.
+There are a few sanitizers homebrewers prefer, perhaps the most popular being Star San for its versatility.
 The most CRITICAL potential infection times are (1) Any time after you’ve cooled your wort to below 140 °F and before you’ve pitched your yeast, and (2) Any time you are making a yeast starter or re-culturing yeast.
 Aside from being super vigilant during these two danger zones, carefully cleaning and sanitizing your brewing equipment BEFORE and AFTER every use is the corner stone of any brewer worth his weight in malt.
 I can tell you that the worst homebrews I’ve ever had came from brewers who didn’t practice proper sanitation procedures; you really just have to wonder if they can’t even get sanitation down, what else are they missing…